PradatiusD/sflultimate/README.md

 - https://web.archive.org/web/20160110095115/http://sflultimate.com/

-### Info

-We will be playing 8 teams.

-1. Orange
-2. Blue
-3. Green
-4. Gray
-5. White
-6. Pink
-7. Red
-8. Black

-Dont have games:

-- March 6th
 - April 30th finals (Saturday @ Amelia Earhart)
-- 5-7 7-9

-Hi Josh Seiden, we just had a draft last night where we picked teams.
-By around tonight I should be pushing the team lists up and sharing emails to captains.

 If you want a contact, you can email sflultimate@gmail.com, or send a Facebook message to the South Florida Spring League.